AndreaPizzuti/One-dimensional-bin-packing-with-pattern-dependent-processing-time/EXE/README_p.txt

 p ProcTime
 processing time per item

-p cplexHeuristic
-0 (not used)

 p maxRunningTime
 time limit in seconds allowed for the execution

 p maxColumns
 maximum number of column in mathematical programs

-p printLevel
-enable print of detailed information (>= 0).
-Suggested 0

-p aggregatedModel
-0 = use model [M2] in section 3.2, 1 = use model [M2Ag] in section 4

-p onlyRoot:
-1 = solve by CG the continuous relaxation at the root node, 0 = use branch-and-price

-p allcolumns
-1 (not used)

-p earlyTermination
-0 (not used)

-p RoundingPostProcessing
-1 (not used)

-p RoundingChecking
-0 (not used)

-p roundingByFixing
-1 (not used)

-p incrPricing
-0.001 (not used)

-p cntIncrPricing
-0 (not used)

-p nodesAllColumns
-1 (not used)

-p alwaysrounding
-1 (not used)